 Library Trustee Workshop

-This workshop provides all of the elements needed to be an effective and successful trustee, including boardmanship, legal issues, library funding, working with your director, and library finances.
+Annual workshop that provides all of the elements needed to be an effective and successful trustee, including boardmanship, legal issues, library funding, working with your director, and library finances.

 Public library trustees are encouraged to participate in this important advocacy event.